datasciencegrok/datasciencegrok/README.md

 🤷‍♂️ What to Expect:

-Tutorials, Theories, Research, Opinions, and Observations.
+Tutorials, Theories, Research, Opinion, and Observation.